l-n-s/django-i2paccess/README.md

 Usage
 -----

-In your settings.py files add the following config (all items are reqired, could be empty of course):
+In your `settings.py` files add the following config:

     I2P_ACCESSLIST = {
         "whitelist": ["choosenone1pgcujqsk22hpxgyq3t6gjnu4wcu6cqagtame2spoq"],
         "blacklist": ["bob6d4psz73qurfnzv2tivotzxx63nylwdvsxrywpemxqedzk4wa"],
         "regex": "bob",
     }

+All options are reqired, could be empty of course.

+* whitelist -- list of allowed destinations
+* blacklist -- list of blocked destinations
+* regex     -- destinations which are started with this string are allowed

 In your `views.py` you can now import and use decorator or mixin to restrict access to specific views: